Special Program Features

 We know that well-rounded scholars need varied environments to stimulate their minds and put what they learn into practice.
 That’s why the Department of Mathematics provides its students with a comprehensive program of study that extends well outside the classroom.

-Working closely with Elmhurst College mathematics faculty, you will complete a research-based senior paper involving real problems and projects.
+Working closely with Elmhurst University mathematics faculty, you will complete a research-based senior paper involving real problems and projects.

 Recent senior papers have included such diverse topics as: